 An education in healthcare management can take you in many different directions.
 Career options for healthcare managers have never been more diverse or exciting.
-The kinds of entry-level jobs offered to a college graduate vary in terms of the individual's interests, skills, and experience.
-Today, healthcare management positions can range from entry level to middle management to leadership, serving in organizations of all sizes, from a practice with several people to a major corporation that employs thousands.
-After gaining the requisite experience, many healthcare management graduates are in a position to shape the future of healthcare in the United States and around the globe.
+The kind of entry-level jobs offered to a college graduate varies in terms of the individual's interests, skills, and experience.
+Today, an estimated 300,000 people serve in healthcare management positions (from entry level to middle management to leadership) and in organizations of all sizes (from a practice with several people to a major corporation that employs thousands).
+After gaining the requisite experience, many healthcare management graduates are in a position to shape the future of healthcare in the United States and across the globe.